mallorybulkley/WORMY/README.md

 * `#destroy`

 ## About WORM
 WORM opens a connection to a provided database file by instantiating a singleton of SQLite3::Database via DBConnection.
 DBConnection uses native SQLite3::Database methods (`execute`, `execute2`, `last_insert_row_id`) to allow WORM to perform complex SQL queries using heredocs.
-The `Searchable` and `Associatable` modules extend SQLObject to provide an intuitive API.
+The `Searchable` and `Associatable` modules extend WORM::Base to provide an intuitive API.

 WORM emphasizes convention over configuration by setting sensible defaults for associations, but also allows for easy overrides if desired.